axem-solutions/example/docs/index.md

     Currently the DEM only works on Linux, so this tutorial is for Linux only.

+    Tested on:
+    - Ubuntu 22.04
+    - Debian 11

 ## Tutorial Content

 The tutorial covers the following topics:

 1. How to install and manage predefined containerized Development Environments provided by axem
-2. How to create a new Development Environment
+2. How to use a containerized Development Environment with VS Code
-3. How to use the containerized Development Environment with VS Code
+3. How to create a new Development Environment from the containerized tools of your choice

 By completing this tutorial, you should be able to set up a working Development Environment, which you can use to create embedded applications.